kvogt/kyro/README.rst

 Features at a Glance
 --------------------

-* Uses 'ping' command to measure latency and packet loss
+* Uses ICMP packets and IP TTL to map out network paths
 * Implements BGP4 protocol and can peer with BGP routers
 * Written in Python using the Twisted event framework